tahaafzal5/zero2prod/Notes.md

 * `reqwest` gives us two options & we will choose the first one.
   1. we can either add a default timeout on the `Client` itself, which applies to all outgoing requests
   2. we can specify a per-request timeout

+#### Refactoring: Test Helpers
+* We add functions to re-use duplicated code in our tests.